wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 permalink: query_language_getting_started.html
 summary: Watch some videos, run a query, apply filters and functions, and more.
 ---
-The Wavefront Query Language lets you retrieve and display the observability data that has been ingested into Wavefront.
-The query language is particularly well suited to time series data, because it accommodates the periodicity, potential irregularity, and streaming nature of that data type.
+The Wavefront Query Language lets you retrieve and display the data that has been ingested into Wavefront.
+* **Time series data** The query language is particularly well suited to time series data, because it accommodates the periodicity, potential irregularity, and streaming nature of that data type.
+* **Histograms** The query language includes functions for [manipulating histograms](query_language_reference.html#histogram-functions).
+* **Traces and spans** Use the [tracing UI](tracing_ui_overview.html) to query traces and spans.

+Our v2 UI supports [Chart Builder](chart_builder.html) to build queries interactively.
+But regardless of UI version, you can use Query Editor to examine, filter, group, and manipulate your data, as shown on this page.

+**Note**: If your cluster has been upgraded to v2, you can [select your UI version](users_account_managing.html#switch-between-ui-versions) from the gear icon.

-Watch these videos to get you started:
+Watch these videos to get you started.
+The videos use the v1 UI, but the basic workflow remains the same.

 <table style="width: 100%;">
 <tbody>